Laura Vicuña: Shrine

 The primary shrine for Laura Vicuña is located at Renca Hill, a park of 30 hectares lying between the communes of Quilicura and Renca in Santiago, Chile.
 The chapel has a capacity of 100.

 On December 9, 1999, a shrine in the city of Junín de los Andes was inaugurated and dedicated to her memory.

 There is also a small sanctuary in the village of El Durazno near the town of Combarbalá in the Coquimbo Region, where Laura spent part of her early childhood.
 Local people contributed 200 blocks of adobe each for the construction of the sanctuary.

 Memorials

 Philippines

 In the Philippines, there is a brass tribute memorial statue together with St. John Bosco and St. Dominic Savio were located in St. John Bosco Parish Church in Makati City, Metro Manila, and also a colored tribute memorial statue located in Barangay Don Bosco beside PNCC Skyway Bldg. and near SM Bicutan in Parañaque City, Metro Manila.
 Another concrete statue stands at Mary Help of Christians College in Canlubang, Calamba City, Laguna.

+The Laura Vicuña Women Development and Training Center in Victorias City, Negros Occidental was named after her and is managed by the Daughters of Mary Help of Christians.
+Another concrete statue of Laura stands near the entrance gate of the school.